What Is Binary Code?

 What Is the Binary Translator?

-Unlike simple text translator tools that only handle basic English letters, our binary translation tool supports:
+Unlike simple text translator tools that only handle basic English letters, our binary translation tool supports

 - Standard ASCII numbers and characters (0-127)